First Battle of Torreón: The battle

-On the Lerdó side, Emilio Campa’s red troops had already started shooting while the rally was still ongoing.
-On the September 28, Maclovio Herrera's troops set off on that shore ran them out in a four-hour battle that began at 10 a.m., taking 18 prisoners who were immediately shot dead.
+On the Lerdó side, Emilio Campa's red troops had already started shooting while the rally was still ongoing.
+On September 28, Maclovio Herrera's troops set off on that shore ran them out in a four-hour battle that began at 10 a.m., taking 18 prisoners who were immediately shot dead.
 On the morning of September 29, on the coast of Torreón (about 20 km southwest of the city), the Villistas also clashed with the Confederates, led by General Alvírez.
 He was sent by Munguía with 550 men and two cannons to investigate the situation.
 When the revolutionaries learned of Alvírez's armies, Villa and his men rushed forward, covering them from Urbina's side, while Aguirre Benavides and Domingo Yuriar's units remained behind.
 Villa's cavalry stormed the village of Avilés, where Alvírez's people were: the revolutionaries won in half an hour.
 Villa's two officers, Joaquín Vargas and Pedro Ortega, also killed Alvírez and his staff.
 Of the Confederates, 467 or 487 lost their lives, 25 (including 6 officers) were taken prisoner, and the rest returned to Torreón around one o'clock in the afternoon.
 Of the prisoners, those who were willing to switch to the insurgents survived, the others were executed.
 The revolutionaries acquired two Allied cannons, as well as 532 7-mm Mauser rifles, 150,000 rounds, and 360 grenades.

 At the same time, the units of Herrera and Campa clashed on the other side, the latter opening the locks of the reservoirs of Tlahualilo to stop the revolutionaries by flooding Nazas.
 The forces of Herrera then spent a lot of time repairing the locks, so they didn't get to the scene at the beginning of the attack on Torreón, which began on September 30.

 Villa divided his army into two parts, one led by Aguirre Benavides and Yuriar, the other by Ortega.
 They set off in the canyons between the mountains towards the city around 3 to 5 p.m., and soon reached the first lines of defense.
 They did not engage in open battle, but rather wanted to put pressure on and grind the defense.
 Meanwhile, a fighter name Gutiérrez Galindo attacked the defenders of Casa Colorada, but his horse was killed, his leg injured and isolated from his comrades.
 He cut out the belly of the horse carcass and climbed into it and hid it until the next day until his companions occupied Casa Colorada.